holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Symmetric Cryptosystems

-Often refereed to as "secret key" or "shared secret" encryption.
-In the case of Symmetrical encryption, typically only a single key is required for both ends of the communication, or a pair of keys in which a simple transformation is required to establish the relationship between them (not to be confused with how Diffie-Hellman (asymmetric) parties establish their secret keys).
+Often referred to as "secret key" or "shared secret" encryption.
+In the case of symmetrical encryption, typically only a single key is required for both ends of the communication, or a pair of keys in which a simple transformation is required to establish the relationship between them (not to be confused with how Diffie-Hellman (asymmetric) parties establish their secret keys).
 The single key should be kept secret by the parties involved in the conversation.
 This key can be used to both encrypt and decrypt messages.

 Some of the commonly used and well known ciphers used for this purpose are the following:

 * AES (Advanced Encryption Standard block cipher with either key sizes of 128, 192 or 256 bits, considered highly secure, succeeded DES during the program National Institute of Standards Technology (NIST) began in 1997 for that purpose, which took five years.
 Approved in December 2001)
 * 3DES (block cipher variant of DES.
 Increases its security by increasing the key length)
-* ARCFOUR (or RC4 is a stream cipher, used to be an unpatented trade-secret, until the source code was posted on-line anonymously, RC4 is very fast, but less studied than other algorithms.
+* ARCFOUR (or RC4 as a stream cipher, used to be an unpatented trade-secret, until the source code was posted on-line anonymously, RC4 is very fast, but less studied than other algorithms.
 It is considered secure, providing the caveat of never reusing a key is observed.)
 * CAST-128/256 (block cipher described in [Request for Comments (RFC) 2144](http://www.rfc-editor.org/rfc/rfc2144.txt), as a DES-like substitution-permutation crypto algorithm, designed in the early 1990s by Carlisle Adams and Stafford Tavares, available on a worldwide royalty-free basis)
 * Blowfish (block cipher invented by Bruce Schneier in 1993, key lengths can vary from 32 to 448 bits.
 It is much faster than DES and IDEA, though not as fast as ARCFOUR.
 It has no patents and is intended to be free for all to use.
 Has received a fair amount of cryptanalytic scrutiny and has proved impervious to attack so far)
 * Twofish (block cipher invented by Bruce Schneier, with the help from a few others, submitted in 1998 to the NIST as a candidate for the AES, to replace DES.
 It was one of the five finalists in the AES selection process out of 15 submissions.
 Twofish has no patents and is free for all uses.
 Key lengths can be 128, 192 or 256 bits.
 Twofish is also designed to be more flexible than Blowfish.)